railwayapp/docs/src/docs/reference/templates.md

 ## Deployment

 Templates allow you to deploy a fully configured project that is automatically connected to infrastructure.
-Examples of templates are:
+Examples of templates are -

 - NextJS app with Prisma
 - Django app connected to Postgres